 Remember when your children were born?
 The first time you held them in your arms, looking at their tiny fingers and toes?
 Perhaps you had a sense of awe at this new life and a were a bit overwhelmed at the same time.

-Because we’ve never been taught anything else, we duplicate these methods and rather than empowering our kids we often find ourselves in relationship patterns that are disempowering and destructive.
+Because we’ve never been taught anything else, we duplicate these methods and rather than empowering our kids we often find ourselves in relationship patterns that can be disempowering and destructive.

 Something else is possible!

-If you believe that your children must be controlled, you create a relationship that centers around you constantly telling them what they should and shouldn’t do and what’s wrong with the choices they are making.
-No one likes to be told what to do… little or big!
-This control automatically creates resistance.
+If you believe your children must be controlled, you create a relationship that centers around you constantly telling them what they should and shouldn’t do and what’s wrong with the choices they are making.
+No one likes to be told what to do … little or big!
+This control creates resistance.
 They have to fight.

 Communicative parents communicate with their kids all the time.
 They are present with their kids energetically and they acknowledge who their kids are.
 They ask questions like, “How did your day go?
 What’s happening in your world?
 What do you know?”